IMPRINTED – LES EAUX DE MA MÈRE

 M A

-M E R E
+M È R E

-Original work from of Isabel Judez in 2022.
+Original Work of Isabel Judez

 The accompanying sound piece, made entirely from real-life sounds and field recordings, recreates a fictional reality, inviting the viewer to experience these drifts sensorially, following the path of water from downstream to the sea and its passage through extractivist machines.
+This work bridges the material and sonic, drawing attention to the impact of human intervention on both the natural landscape and indigenous cultural heritage.

 Citation of Smohalla, native america indien leader (Wanapums tribe) :

 “You ask me to plow the ground.
 Shall I take a knife and tear my mother’s bosom?
 Then when I die she will not take me to her bosom to rest.
+You ask me to dig for stones!
+Shall I dig under her skin for bones?
+Then when I die I cannot enter her body to be born again.
+You ask me to cut grass and make hay and sell it and be rich like white men, but how dare I cut my mother’s hair?”

 Original sculpture / Isabel Judez